alidcastano/alidcastano.com/content/articles/2019-12-26-LispTerse.md

 In Lisp, the terseness of the syntax extends further.
 Because with macros, there's more meta languages you have to account for.
 Sitting at the top, in fact, is the language you use to model your applications.

-Terse code, as we've seen, gets a bad rap when its syntax isn't universally understood.
-It useful, therefore, to distinguish between [readability-per-line and readability of the whole program](http://www.paulgraham.com/power.html).
-Unfamiliar syntax undeniably makes code harder to read at first glance.
-But a program shouldn't be written for a programmer who'll superficially look at it, but for someone who'll take the time to fully understand it.

 ### (measure :lang)

 In a [hackernews post announcing Bel](http://paulgraham.com/bel.html), a Lisp dialect Paul Graham has been working on, he was asked what problem his language intended to solve.
 He responded: